 The NDIA sets price controls for some supports included in participant plans.
 The NDIA will update price controls on at least an annual basis, effective 1 July each year, taking into account market trends, changes in costs and wage rates.
-Changes to price controls and associated arrangements will be published on the Price Guides and information webpage.
+Changes to price controls and associated arrangements will be published on the Price Guides and pricing webpage.
 Each updated price limit is listed in the complementary NDIS Support Catalogue including the date it was published so providers can ensure that they are within the limits prescribed in the most up-to-date version for participants.

 Not all NDIS support line items have price limits, and the NDIS Price Guide and Support Catalogue is not a comprehensive list of all supports that are available to NDIS participants.
 The NDIS Support Catalogue lists the specific supports that have maximum prices, and also sets out other rules and support definitions.
-See the NDIS Support Catalogue for a complete list of disability supports recognised by the NDIS, available on the price guides and information page.
+See the NDIS Support Catalogue for a complete list of disability supports recognised by the NDIS, available on the price guides and pricing page.

 NDIS Price Guide for service providers

 This approach to price controls and associated arrangements is designed to help providers to operate within the NDIS market environment, maximising choice for participants and providing incentives for providers to develop new, innovative services and products.

 Providers are also encouraged to familiarise themselves with the NDIS market stewardship approach by viewing the NDIA's Market Position Statements as well as recently released Quarterly data on the performance of the NDIS.